dipu-bd/UVA-Arena/README.md

 * World Rank-list: Your position in the world, or users staring from a specific position.
 * Compare submissions between two users.

+###Licence Information

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If no see <http://www.gnu.org/licenses/>

 ### Dependent Projects
 This software uses controls from the following sources-
 * [uHunt API](http://uhunt.felix-halim.net/api) for user's information and problem database and latest judge status.